 Make monthly fitness resolutions

-A year is a long time to keep your eye on the prize.
+Having the same goal for one year can feel impossible to attain.
 Instead, set a different fitness resolution for each month of the year.
 Think ahead about what your life might be like during that month and set goals that will be fun and realistic to achieve.

-Each monthly resolution moves you toward becoming more fit, but helps you have an easier time sticking to each goal.
+Each monthly resolution moves you toward becoming more fit.
+Moreover, it helps you have an easier time sticking to each goal.
 Even if you hate lifting weights, you know that you only have to do it for a month before trying something else.
-With any luck, at the end of the year you will know what exercise you like best and can make that exercise a part of your routine in 2019.
+With any luck, at the end of the year, you will know what exercise you like best and can make that exercise a part of your routine in the years to come.

-S.M.A.R.T. goals are effective at helping you set and keep your resolutions, providing you with more direction than the vague and almost useless resolution of “get fit.”
-An example of a S.M.A.R.T. fitness resolution would be:
+SMART goals help you effectively learn how to keep your new year’s resolutions.
+They provide you with more direction than the vague and almost useless decision of “get fit” or “lose weight.”
+An example of a SMART fitness resolution would be:

-“I’m going to walk one mile (specific) three times per week (measurable) for the month of January (timely) because it will help me improve my fitness (relevant).”
+“I’m going to attend my local gym (specific) three times per week for 45 minutes (measurable) in January (timely) because it will help me improve my fitness and lose weight (relevant).”

 Make one change at a time

-If you don’t want to use monthly goals or S.M.A.R.T. goals, just remember to make one change at a time.
-If in January you decide to quit smoking, work out three times a week and go on a diet, you’ll be too stressed by the end of month to keep any of these goals.
+If you don’t want to use monthly goals or SMART goals, just remember to make one change at a time.
+If in January you decide to quit smoking, work out three times a week, and go on a diet, you’ll be too stressed by the end of the month to keep any of these goals.

 Remember, your physician can be your partner in setting and keeping fitness resolutions.
 For help creating a fitness plan that’s right for you, schedule an appointment or find a physician at Women’s Care Florida today.